mkotsur/artc/README.md

 * Non-blocking read-through;
 * Active content synchronization;
 * Automatic refresh rate adjustment;
-* Use it as a library or REST microservice.
+* Use it as a library or a REST microservice (soon).

 <img src="/docs/artc.png" alt="How Artc works" width="640" />